-If you didn’t know, the mosaic virus also causes the monstera leaves to become curled or wrinkled.
-That often happens if the monstera plant isn’t getting adequate nutrients or water.
+The mosaic virus also causes the monstera leaves to become curled or wrinkled.
+This happens if the monstera plant isn’t getting adequate nutrients or water.

 4. Stunted Growth

 Unfortunately, if your monstera is experiencing stunted growth, it has the mosaic virus.
-So, your lovely monstera won’t grow as fast as it should.
-Also, it means your monstera may stop growing altogether.
+So, your lovely monstera won’t grow as fast as it should or even stop growing at all.

 5. Dried Out Stems

-A stemming that rapidly dries out is another common symptom of this mosaic virus.
+A stemming that rapidly dries out is another common symptom of this mosaic virus or sunburnt monstera.
 That happens when the virus restricts the monstera plant’s ability to absorb moisture.